-Using an exact one-stage rule, we will test to determine if there is a sufficiently high proportion of patients who are classified as a 'success' according to the definition of the primary endpoint for complete absence of severe VOEs.
-As described in section 3.1.1:
+Using an exact one-stage rule, we will test to determine if there is a sufficiently high proportion of patients who are classified as a 'success' according to the definition in section 3.1.1 of the primary endpoint for complete absence of severe VOEs.

-VOE is defined as an event with no medically determined cause other than a vaso-occlusion, requiring a \geq 24-hour hospital or emergency room (ER) observation unit visit or at least 2 visits to a day unit or ER over 72 hours with both visits requiring parenteral opioids.
 The primary endpoint, as determined within each patient, is a complete absence of severe VOEs in the period from Month 6 to 24 after gene therapy.
 This is a binary endpoint, whereby each patient will be classified as to whether a complete absence has occurred (Yes= 'success' / No= 'failure').
 Patients with no severe VOEs from Month 6 to Month 24 after gene therapy will be classified as 'successes.'
 Patients with one or more severe VOEs from Month 6 to Month 24 after gene therapy will be classified as 'failures.'
 Patients with less than 24 months of follow-up post-infusion will be classified as 'failures.'
 Patients who experience engraftment failure will be classified as 'failures': 1) Primary engraftment failure requiring a back-up infusion; or, 2) Failure of engraftment or loss of gene modified cells as determined by a PB MNC <0.1 at 6 months post-infusion.
 Patients who initiate disease modifying agent(s) which includes hydroxyurea, L-glutamine, crizanlizumab, voxelotor for prevention or management of severe VOEs will be classified as failures.